gourav05k/Price-Optimization-Tool/README.md

 ## 📋 Project Overview

 The Price Optimization Tool is a full-stack web application designed to help businesses determine optimal pricing strategies based on demand forecasts and market conditions.
-This application was developed as part of a BCG X case study assignment and provides a multi-functional interface for product management, demand forecasting, and pricing optimization.
+This application provides a multi-functional interface for product management, demand forecasting, and pricing optimization.

 ## 🎯 Problem Statement

 In the digital era, efficient pricing is crucial for businesses to stay competitive.
-The client requires a web application that enables business users to determine optimal pricing strategies based on demand forecasts and market conditions.
+It's a web application that enables business users to determine optimal pricing strategies based on demand forecasts and market conditions.
 The goal is to create a multi-functional interface that addresses these needs effectively while maintaining ease of use and performance efficiency.

 ## 🏗️ Architecture Overview